Top 5 Bad App Design and UX Mistakes You Should Stop Making in 2024

 Mistake #4: Lack of accessibility

 Lack of accessibility is a common bad UX mistake where websites and digital platforms are not designed to be easily accessible for all users, including those with disabilities.
+It is also crucial to avoid common mistakes in app designs for the Apple App Store.

 This could mean that the website is not optimized for screen readers or doesn’t have proper color contrast for visually impaired users.